 QUALIFICATIONS FOR ARTS EDUCATORS IN ORDER OF PREFERENCE

-- If candidates with the above qualifications are not in the hiring pool consider a professional teaching artist seeking alternative route to licensure (ARL), or
+- if candidates with the above qualifications are not in the hiring pool, consider a professional teaching artist seeking alternative route to licensure (ARL)

 PREFERRED EXPERIENCE FOR ARTS EDUCATORS

-- Professional experience creating, producing, presenting, or preforming in their art form
+- professional experience creating, producing, presenting, or performing in their art form

 SAMPLE INTERVIEW QUESTIONS FOR ARTS EDUCATORS